-The residency program is fully approved by the Accreditation Council for Graduate Medical Education (ACGME).
+The residency program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 Family Medicine residents spend the majority of the first year at Carolinas Medical Center (CMC), a large, tertiary-care medical center, cementing relationship with residents in other specialties while preparing them to be in our community hospitals, Atrium health Mercy and Atrium Health Union.
 The maternal and pediatric Family Medicine inpatient service is located at CMC for the residents in the Biddle Point and Elizabeth Tracks.